TAFE Priority Skills Fund

 Course specific additional eligibility:

-- BSB42518 – Certificate IV in Small Business Management.
+- SB40320 – Certificate IV in Entrepreneurship and New Business.
 Students must be the owner, manager or employee of a small business in Queensland.

 - CHC42015 – Certificate IV in Community Services.
 Students must be an existing worker in the Community Services industry, which includes parents and unpaid carers of NDIS participants.